Zekaric/ProjectMIFF/MI_Mining_Information.md

 * **Information block** to hold general information about the project.
 This must be the first block.
 * **Image list block** to hold the images.
 Images can be used for texturing, symbols, etc.
 * **Property list block** to hold display properties for geometry or data.
 * **Item list block** to hold the item definitions.
-Items being the values that are stored in the drillhole, model, cuts, and whatever else that is being tracked.
+Items being the values that are stored in the drill hole, model, cuts, and whatever else that is being tracked.
 There will only be one Item List block.
 * **Geometry list block** to hold geometry information.
 Depends on item, image, and property blocks.
-* **Drillhole list block** to hold drillhole information.
+* **Drill hole list block** to hold drill hole information.
 Depends on item, image, and property blocks.
 * **Model list block** to hold model information.
 Depends on item, image, and property blocks.

 ## 3.1.
 Data Block

 **Block Name**: data

-Common to all MI files for any of the types above, there will be an information block providing general, project wide information.
+Common to all MI files for any of the types above, there can be an information block providing general, project wide information.
+Generally good practice to fill something in here but nothing is strictly necessary.

 This information block should be before other blocks.